Anything Can Happen

-Anything Can Happen is a 1952 American comedy-drama film directed by George Seaton, starring José Ferrer and Kim Hunter.
+Anything Can Happen is a 1952 American comedy-drama film directed by George Seaton and starring José Ferrer and Kim Hunter.

-José Ferrer stars as Giorgi Papashvily, who emigrates from Georgia in the Soviet Union to the United States and gradually becomes Americanized.
-Based on a 1945 best-selling biographical novel by Helen and George Papashvily, the film also stars Kim Hunter, fresh from her Oscar-winning turn in A Streetcar Named Desire.

 Plot

-Papashvily is an immigrant who arrives for initial immigrant inspection on Ellis Island, and starts taking jobs on New York's bustling Lower East Side.
-His friend, Nuri (Kurt Kasznar), who had arrived in New York earlier and speaks English, leads the way, telling Giorgi that he'll help him get an outdoor job with plenty of fresh air.
-Instead, they find themselves carrying buckets and pouring hot tar on rooftops.
+Papashvily is an immigrant on New York's bustling Lower East Side.
+His friend Nuri, who had arrived in New York earlier and speaks English, leads the way, promising Giorgi an outdoor job with plenty of fresh air.
+They instead find themselves carrying buckets and pouring hot tar on rooftops.

-Giorgi, who didn't speak a word of English when he arrived, works diligently to learn the language, practicing troublesome consonants ("W" and "V") in the mirror.
-He also shares a house with fellow Georgians.
-Cited by the police with some of his fellow countrymen for picking flowers in Central Park, he refuses to pay the fine because he didn't pick the flowers (although he was present) and it would be wrong to admit to a crime he did not commit.

-Appearing before the judge on principle, he explains what happened.
-The judge, taken by his honesty and obvious character, finds him not guilty after the arresting police officer admits that he didn't actually see Giorgi pick any flowers.
-The judge shakes Giorgi's hand, thanking him for brightening his courtroom.
+Giorgi, who did not speak a word of English when he arrived, works diligently to learn the language, practicing in the mirror.
+He shares a house with fellow Georgians.
+Cited by the police for picking flowers in Central Park, he refuses to pay the fine and tells the judge what happened.
+The judge is impressed by his honesty and character and finds him not guilty after the police officer admits that he did not actually witness Giorgi picking any flowers.